Kymy/java-chat/README.md

 ## To identify users

-Run `CONNECT username` to run the client
+Run `IDENTIFY username` to run the client

 ## To set status to users userstatus = {ACTIVE, AWAY, BUSY}